archlinux/archlinux-docker/README.md

 ## Pipeline

-### Daily builds
+### Daily releases

 Daily images are build with scheduled [GitLab CI](https://gitlab.archlinux.org/archlinux/archlinux-docker/-/blob/master/.gitlab-ci.yml) using our own runner infrastructure.
 Initially root filesystem archives are constructed and provided in our [package registry](https://gitlab.archlinux.org/archlinux/archlinux-docker/-/packages).
-The released multi-stage Dockerfile downloads those archives and verifies their integrity before unpacking it into a Docker image layer.
-Images are built using [kaniko](https://github.com/GoogleContainerTools/kaniko) to avoid using privileged Docker containers, which also publishes them to our DockerHub repository.
+The released multi-stage Dockerfile downloads those archives and verifies their integrity before unpacking it into a OCI image layer.
+Images are built using [kaniko](https://github.com/GoogleContainerTools/kaniko) to avoid using privileged Docker containers, which also publishes them to our external repositories.

 ### Weekly releases